-Managing cash flow is a ministry function that nobody notices until you’re suddenly short on cash.
+Managing cash flow is a church planting function that nobody notices until you’re suddenly short on cash.
 It can be a challenge to have adequate cash during a time of year when giving traditionally dips.
-How can you wisely manage cash this summer?
-To find out, we asked executive pastors at several churches around the country.
+How can you wisely manage cash throughout the year?
+To find out, we asked executive pastors at several sending churches around the country.
 Four themes emerged from these conversations.

 Promote your vision and mission